avamsykiran/Angular_5to7_25Mar22_22Apr22/README.md

         async, await and Promise

+            a Promise is a class whose object accepts a job-function. a job-function accepts two callbacks resolve and resposne and excutes a task asynchronously. it invokes resilve incase of successful completion of the job and invoke reject incase of error.

+            let p = new Promise(
+                (resolve,reject) => {
+                    ....async code will go
+                        if done call resolve
+                        if err call reject
+                }
+            );

+            p.then(
+                () => { to respond if job done},
+                () => { to respond if job got error}
+            );

             define a class that takes a 'count' as a field in its constructor, it has to offer a function generateRandomNumbers which returns a promise. the generateRandomNumbers function shall generate 'count' number of random